Kashmita Prasad, AMFT/APCC

 I employ various theories and interventions, as needed for each client, and I strongly identify with a humanistic approach, where it is focused heavily on client strengths.
 I believe in access and equity in mental healthcare and reducing the stigma that unfortunately still surrounds mental health.
 I work with anxiety, depression, trauma, life transitions (i.e. career changes, divorce, family changes), substance use disorders, and issues surrounding self-esteem and self-worth.
 I am a Registered Associate Marriage and Family Therapist, 117511, and a Registered Associate Professional Clinical Counselor #7310 with a master’s degree in counseling psychology from John F. Kennedy University (now a part of National University).

 Stephanie works with teens, adults, and couples.
+She is LGBT aware and affirming.

 Her fee is $140 for individuals and $160 for couples/families and she accepts Cigna.